 Instructions

-- Soak the frog legs in the milk in the fridge for an hour.
+- If you're marinating, soak the frog legs in the milk in the fridge for an hour.
+You can skip this with store-bought frog legs.
 Meanwhile, mix the salt, black pepper and flour in a bowl, then chop the garlic and parsley.

 - Dredge the frog legs in the seasoned flour and shake off the excess.
 Fry in the butter over medium-high heat until golden, about 3 to 5 minutes per side.
 Flip only once if you can help it, as the flour coating is fragile.
 Set on the rack to drain when the frog legs are done.